 ‘Every day your metabolism produces substances such as carbon dioxide, lactic acid and free radicals, while extra toxic load comes from alcohol and pollution,’ says nutritionist Angela Dowden.
 ‘But your body is equipped to deal with these before they build up and poison you.’

 Nutritional therapist Eve Kalinik agrees.
 ‘There’s absolutely no scientific evidence to back up the need to detox,’ she says.
 ‘The body has highly developed mechanisms such as the liver, kidneys and gut to do that for you.

 ‘Of course, if you push a system too far, those organs will have to work harder, but that’s not to say you then need to go on an extreme detox, because your body will naturally regulate itself.’

 DILEMMAS WITH DETOX

-You may think any detox is good, but in reality, some can be counter-productive.
+Though clean eating can increase energy, improve bowel movements, clear sinuses, reduce infections and sharpen your mind, some detoxes can be counter-productive.
 You may feel virtuous on a juice fast, but you’ll miss out on fibre as it’s removed with the pulp, possibly take in large quantities of sugar and, ironically, deny yourself the very proteins needed for your detoxification enzymes to do their job properly, says Eve.

 And, while going raw may preserve some plant enzymes, eschewing cooked foods means you’ll miss out on valuable nutrients.